-Make sure your players’ parents understand the rules and expectations that you have for your team.
-While parents can sometimes help keep their kids in line, the truth is that difficult parents are just as common as difficult players.
+Make sure your players’ parents understand the rules and expectations you have for the team.
+While parents can help keep their kids in line, you might find difficult parents just as common as difficult players.

-Kids pick up a lot from the adults in their lives, so encourage the parents on your sideline to be good sports, and don’t be afraid to tactfully tell them if their behavior is hurting your team.
-“A coach’s job, in my opinion, is very much the same as that of a parent - to prepare your children to live life without you,” Infante said.
+Kids pick up a lot from the adults in their lives, so encourage the parents on your sideline to be good sports.
+Don’t be afraid to tactfully tell them if their behavior is a negative influence on your team.
+“A coach’s job, in my opinion, is very much the same as that of a parent—to prepare your children to live life without you,” Infante said.

-The other key for building strong relationships with parents is keeping an open line of communication.
-Set ground rules such as ‘wait 24 hours after a contest to talk to me about it,’ but let them know that you are there for any concerns they may have.
+The other key to strong parent-coach relationships is open lines of communication.
+Set ground rules such as 'wait 24 hours after a contest to talk to me about it,’ but let them know you're available to address their concerns.

 Keep your cool even when you’re frustrated

 Staying calm is easier said than done, but it can go a long way when it comes to dealing with difficult players.
-Some kids may be aiming to get a rise out of you, but keeping your cool will allow you to make better decisions on behalf of your whole team.
+You'll be able to make better decisions on behalf of your whole team.

-Don’t let the challenging players on your squad monopolize your time, but try to understand why they might be acting out.
-Listen to their concerns rather than simply dismissing them, and consider the challenges they may be facing at home or at school.
-Though you may not be able to fix all their problems, they may appreciate your effort to meet them halfway.
+Try to understand why the challenging players on your squad might be acting out without letting them monopolize your time.
+Listen to their concerns and consider the challenges they may be facing at home or at school.
+You may not be able to fix their problems, but they'll appreciate your effort to meet them halfway.

 And when it's time to focus on the team, they'll be ready.
 “We had a team meeting in the locker room and I said, ‘Guys, from this point forward we clear the mechanism,’” Steve Specht, head football coach at St. Xavier (Ohio), said.